 Who is qualified for a non-resident travel insurance policy?

 - 457 Temporary Business long stay.
-The 457 visa encourages people from aboard with specific skills to live and work in Australia.
+The 457 visa encourages people from abroad with specific skills to live and work in Australia.
 This visa is closed to new applications.

 - 411 Exchange.
 This visa is closed to new applications.

 - 416 Special program.
 This temporary visa provides cover for those who are here on programs such as cultural enrichment, school language assistance programs, etc.

 - 417 Working Holiday.
 Do short- term work in Australia to help pay for your holiday.
 Study for up to 4 months and travel to and from Australia as many times as you want.